openvswitch/ovs/Documentation/intro/why-ovs.rst

 dynamic network control in large-scale Linux-based virtualization environments.

-The goal with Open vSwitch is to keep the in-kernel code as small as possible (as is necessary for performance) and to re-use existing subsystems when applicable (for example Open vSwitch uses the existing QoS stack).
+The goal with Open vSwitch is to keep the in-kernel code as small as possible (as is necessary for performance) and to reuse existing subsystems when applicable (for example Open vSwitch uses the existing QoS stack).
 As of Linux 3.3, Open vSwitch is included as a part of the kernel and packaging for the userspace utilities are available on most popular distributions.